Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

 - Something to be assumed.
 Consent to sexual activity once does not imply consent another time.
 Nor does consent to one type of sexual activity mean consent to another.

-- If any force is used, consent is invalid.
+- Valid if any force is used.

 - Valid if the person consenting is incapacitated.
 Someone who is incapacitated cannot consent.